wreckendorn/commandLineWordGuessGame/README.md

 1. clone the app
 1. Navigate to the folder in the command line
 1. Run npm install to install all necessary dependencies
+1. Type "node index.js" and press Enter and the game will begin.

 I am the sole contributor on this project and will maintain it.
 You can reach me at thechrisheckendorn@gmail.com for any questions.